 The US Government issued a 35-page Guidance in May 2020 that provides specific guidelines on due diligence and other compliance-related activities.

 It lays out a non-exhaustive list of best practices companies can adopt to prevent sanctions violations, providing clear guidance to insurers, ship owners, operators, brokers, crewing companies, and ship captains.
-It recommends that companies appropriately assess their sanctions risk, implement compliance controls to address any gaps in their compliance programs, and adopt best practices (view the full list of best practices in this report).
+It recommends that companies appropriately assess their sanctions risk, implement compliance controls to address any gaps in their compliance programs, and adopt best practices (view the full list of best practices in our ebook.)

 The International Group of P&I Clubs notes that the guidance places heavy emphasis on the need to perform proper know your customer (KYC) and know your customer’s customer (KYCC) procedures.
 The way in which many commodities are traded renders this a complex area, and the consequences of not complying with US primary and secondary sanctions legislation can be severe.

 Know your counterparty (KYC)

 KYC procedures include identifying politically exposed persons (PEPs) and other high-risk individuals when engaging the services offered by shipping agents.
 Even engaging a well-established agent in a seemingly low-risk port involves some level of risk and the legal and financial circumstances of an agent and other service providers can change at any time.

 A PEP is an individual who holds a prominent public position or role in a government body or international organisation.
 Immediate family members and/or close associates of these individuals are also considered PEPs.
 Examples of PEPs include government ministers and senior executives, judges, military leaders, or senior executives or board members of a government-owned organisation.
 Because they hold positions of influence, they can be a target for corruption, bribery, or terrorism financing activities.
 However, being a PEP doesn’t automatically mean someone is involved in criminal activities.